dingusdev/dingusppc/zdocs/powerpc.md

 | Condition Register                | 1                      | Stores conditions based on the results of fixed-point operations |
 | Floating Point Condition Register | 1                      | Stores conditions based on the results of floating-point operations |
 | Machine State Register            | 1                      |                                                       |

+# Eccentricities

+* The HW Init routine used in the ROMs uses the DEC (decrement; SPR 22) register to measure CPU speed.
+With a PowerPC 601, the DEC register operates on the same frequency as RTC - 7.8125 MHz but uses only 25 most significant bits.
+In other words, it decrements by 128 at 1/7.8125 MHz.

+* Apple's memcpy routine uses double floating-point registers rather than general purpose registers to load and store 2 32-bit values at once.
+As the PowerPC usually operates on at least a 64-bit bus and floating-point processing comes with the processors by default, this saves some instructions and results in slightly faster speeds.